Research Award: Governance and Justice

 Candidates should have the following qualifications:

-- Be enrolled in (or have completed in the last three years) a master’s or doctoral degree in one of the following disciplines: social sciences, international affairs, development studies, economics, journalism, or communications;
+- Be enrolled in (or have completed in the last three years) a graduate degree program Masters or PhD in social sciences, in one of the following disciplines: social sciences, international affairs, development studies, economics, journalism or communications;

 - Demonstrated ability to work collaboratively as part of a multi-disciplinary team, with team members based in Canada and internationally;